 Consistent with the philosophy of the London Clinical Psychology Residency Consortium’s program, we continually strive to meet seven goals for the programme.

 The London Clinical Psychology Residency Consortium was initially formed by a partnership of the London Health Sciences Centre, St. Joseph’s Health Care (London), Child and Parent Resource Institute (CPRI), and Vanier Children’s Services.
-That residency program had its first cohort of residents begin in 2008 and is accredited as a Doctoral Internship Program in Clinical Psychology by the Canadian Psychological Association.
-The program has recently expanded to include a new partnership with the Student Development Centre at Western University, and the first cohort of residents from this new five-member consortium will begin in September 2012.
-The next accreditation site visit will be in 2013-2014.
+That residency program had its first cohort of residents begin in 2008.
+The program expanded to include a new partnership with the Student Development Centre at Western University, and the first cohort of residents from this new five-member consortium began in September 2012.
+The London Clinical Psychology Residency Consortium was first accredited as a Doctoral Internship Program in Clinical Psychology by the Canadian Psychological Association in 2009, and was recently re-accredited for a 7 year term, from 2013-14 to 2020-21.
+The next accreditation site visit is due in 2020-21.

 Information on accreditation by the Canadian Psychological Association is available by contacting the following office:

 Canadian Psychological Association

 141 Laurier Street - Suite 702

 Telephone: 613-237-2144 x 328 or 1-888-472-0657 x 328